adelasantosd/normtrace-disability-rights/docs/terminology-guide.md

 The more specific assessment of whether a domestic legal instrument is compatible with the relevant international legal instrument.

 ### Conventionality analysis
-The structured method used to assess compatibility between domestic law and applicable international human rights standards.
+A jurisdiction-sensitive form of review used especially in the Mexican and Inter-American context to assess whether a domestic legal framework or domestic legal instrument is compatible with applicable international human rights standards.

+### International human rights compatibility analysis
+The broader repository term for assessing whether a domestic legal framework or domestic legal instrument gives adequate legal effect to the relevant international standard.
+This term is especially useful in jurisdictions such as Switzerland, where the language of conventionality control is less precise.

 ## 2. Legal context terms